hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/grpc_methods.md

 ![](./images/currency_grpc_1.jpg)

-We can however write some clever PromSQL that will alow us to query all the metrics and extract the error code into a tag.
+We can however write some clever PromSQL that will allow us to query all the metrics and extract the error code into a tag.

 The first thing you need to do is to graph the data using a regular expression instead of the metric name.
 Every metric in PromSQL can be queried by it's metric name or as a generic metric using the tag `__name__`.
 The following example shows